 Skip to main content

-Configuration of GitHub Enterprise
+Configure GitHub Enterprise connector

 The Snow Integration Connector for GitHub Enterprise is used to determine the number of registered GitHub users.